-The Workforce Investment Act provides funding through the Department of Labor.
+The Workforce Investment and Opportunity Act of 2014 (WIOA) provides funding through the Department of Labor.
 These funds are made available through local agencies for training persons meeting certain criteria.
 Individual agencies are responsible for assigning priority for funding.

 Scholarships